TRON-US/docker-tron-quickstart/README.md

 __Pre-approved proposals__

-For example, to pre approve `getMultiSignFee` and `allowMultiSign`, you can run the images as:
+To pre-approve, for example, `getMultiSignFee` and `allowMultiSign`, you can run the images as:
 ```
 docker run -it \
   -p 9090:9090 \